History of Chrysler: 1960s

+On April 28, 1960, Chrysler president Lester Lum Colbert was elevated to the position of chairman and William C. Newberg was promoted to president.
+Newberg unexpectedly resigned after two months on the job.
+On July 21, 1960, the board of directors announced that it had reached a settlement agreement with Newberg over $450,000 in profits he had made from his stake in two parts suppliers.
+A second company executive, Jack W. Minor, was forced to resign from his position as director of marketing for the Plymouth–DeSoto–Valiant division after it was found he received $20,000 in sales commissions on Chrysler contracts from two transportation advertising companies he held ownership in.
+On January 27, 1961, Colbert disclosed that his wife had owned 444 shares in a Chrysler supplier.
+On July 27, 1961, Colbert announced he was resigning as chairman and president "for the good of the corporation".
+He was succeeded as chairman by George H. Love and as president by Lynn A. Townsend.

 Starting in the 1960 model year, Chrysler built all their passenger cars with Unibody (unit-body or monocoque) construction, except the Imperials which retained body-on-frame construction until 1967.
 Chrysler thus became the only one of the Big Three American automakers (General Motors Corporation, Ford Motor Company, and Chrysler) to offer unibody construction on the vast majority of their product lines.
 This construction technique, now the worldwide standard, offers advantages in vehicle rigidity, handling, and crash safety, while reducing squeak and rattle development as the vehicle ages.
 Chrysler's contributions to the technology included the first use of computers to design unit-body cars, and the first setup where exterior sheet metal was not required for structural strength, making sheet metal replacement easier.